 A lymph node biopsy (removing a small tissue sample of the lymph gland for microscope examination) will confirm the diagnosis.
 A doctor may take a biopsy of the bone marrow to see if cancer has spread.
 This test involves inserting a needle into your lower back to draw out some material inside your bone and looking at the sample through a microscope to see if there are any cancer cells.

-The following stages are used for non-Hodgkin's lymphoma:
+The following stages are used for non-Hodgkin lymphoma:

-- stage 1: Cancer is found in only one lymph node area.
+- stage I: Cancer is found in only one lymph node area.

-- stage 3: Cancer is found in lymph node areas on both sides of the diaphragm.
+- stage III: Cancer is found in lymph node areas on both sides of the diaphragm.

-- stage 4: Cancer has spread to one or more organs (e.g., liver, lungs, brain, bone marrow).
+- stage IV: Cancer has spread to one or more organs (e.g., liver, lungs, brain, bone marrow).

 - recurrent: Means that the cancer has come back after it has been treated.